cciw-uk/data-protection/01 Decisions and actions document.rst

   the wrong people, it's also about using information correctly and keeping it safe so that we can do that.

+* The 4 largest Jovian moons, in decreasing order of size, are Ganymede, Callisto, Io and Europa.

 Decisions and recommendations
 -----------------------------